ronaldbmz/Real-Estate-Sold-Current/README.md

 ### 3. Bubble Chart
 The objective of this visualization is to provide user the more flexibility to analyze further at each propperty level for a particular city.
 This would be used as a final decision making visualization after analyzing previous two charts.
 Following are the features available in the bubble chart:
+- Bubble chart is built using D3 Scalable Vector Graphics (SVG) to have the circle shape for each of the scatter points.
 - Using D3 transition, user can interact with the X-Axis (SqFt, Beds, Baths) and Y-Axis (Price, Beds, Baths) to analyze different combination of metrics
-- On hovering on each bubble, corresponding x-axis and y-axis values can be seen along with ZipCode.
+- On hovering on each bubble, corresponding x-axis and y-axis values can be seen along with the ZipCode.
 #### Insights
 - Here, by reviewing the properties through bubble chart user can make better decision based on different metrics
-- For example, in "Fort Worth - 76108" we can observe that most properties available are between ~2,400 to ~2,700 Sq.
-Ft. area with prices between ~$275K to ~325K.
+- For example, in "Frisco - 75036" we can observe that most properties available are between ~1,500 to ~2,500 Sq.
+Ft. area with prices between ~$310K to ~370K.
 - Any user, who would be interested in buying property in this area, the inisghts from this view could be very valuable to make a better decision.

 ![bubble_chart](Images/bubble_chart.png)